PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 07:55:34
+Last updated: 2024-04-06 07:56:07
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson